 Research suggests that ADHD affects girls and boys in nearly equal measure, yet for many—my erstwhile psychologist included—ADHD still conjures up the stereotype of little boys careening around like miniature bulls in a china shop.
 But that’s just the stereotype, and there are actually different types of ADHD, and different ways that it might look, especially across genders.

-“Girls with ADHD tend to cluster in the inattentive subtype,” says Dr. Patricia Quinn, director of the National Resource Center for Girls and Women with ADHD.
+“Girls with ADHD tend to cluster in the inattentive subtype, “says Patricia Quinn, MD, director of the National Resource Center for Girls and Women with ADHD.
 “Even those who exhibit more of the hyperactive-impulsive symptoms don’t necessarily fit the so-called ‘classic’ profile of ADHD.”

 Girls, she explains, present with more inconspicuous behaviors.
 Inattentive girls get written off as space cases, dreamy or even ditzy.
 Those who show more hyperactive-impulsive behaviors are seen as pushy, hypertalkative, aggressive and overemotional.
 Their behavior might be seen as a personality problem instead of signs of a disorder.

 A boy with ADHD might be climbing the walls or wandering into the hall while a girl might be fidgeting and daydreaming.
 Both miss hearing the homework assignment but the boy will likely be called back and talked to and odds are the girl leaves unnoticed.